ScilifelabDataCentre/RDM-guidelines/content/topics/gdpr-ethical-review-glossary.md

         The data controller must process personal data in order to protect a data subject who cannot give their consent, for example if they are unconscious.

-5.  **public task** (*In Swedish:* myndighetsutövning och uppgifter av allmänt intresse)
+5.  **public interest** (*In Swedish:* myndighetsutövning och uppgifter av allmänt intresse)

         The data controller must process personal data in order to carry out its duties as an authority or to carry out a task in the public interest.
+[Article 6](https://gdpr-info.eu/art-6-gdpr/).

 6.  **legitimate interests** (*In Swedish:* intresseavvägning; ibland "berättigat intresse")